Search

 By ryanlynn@antigenne.com

 Pseudorabies Virus (PRV), also known as Aujeszky’s disease virus, is a herpesvirus that primarily affects pigs but can also infect cattle, dogs, cats, and other mammals.
 The virus causes severe economic losses in the swine industry due to reproductive failures, neurological symptoms, and high mortality rates.
-Although PRV is not currently known to infect humans, its potential for cross-species transmission warrants attention.
+According to the World Organisation for Animal Health (WOAH), the disease remains a significant concern for international trade and animal welfare.
 Vaccination, strict biosecurity, and effective diagnostic measures remain key to controlling its spread.
 Understanding the transmission dynamics and prevention strategies of PRV is essential for maintaining livestock health and productivity.

 Pseudorabies Virus PRV structure showing DNA core capsid tegument and glycoprotein envelope scientific illustration